 Investing at the right time is not only beneficial for retirement but also helps you earn huge and beat inflation.
 It is the most important of all the tips for money management.

-If you’re doing a job in any government position or with a private employer then lots of investment opportunities can give you benefit.
+If you’re doing a job in any government position or with a private employer then lots of investment opportunities can give you benefits.
 You can invest in plans like 401k matching if your employer contributes the matching amount to what you invest.

 Why do you consider these plans?
 Because there are lots of benefits related to them.
-And one of the major advantages is tax deferred or tax free growth or withdrawals.
+And one of the major advantages is tax-deferred or tax-free growth or withdrawals.

 But keep in mind that whatever investment opportunity you avail first read out their policy and guidelines.
 And get enough knowledge about that so you can avoid the maximum risk exposure.

-7. Cancel out unnecessary subscription
+7. Cancel out an unnecessary subscription

 Why?
 Because whether you use them or not they automatically cut out money from your bank account or credit card.
 This will not only incur your interest and fees but you don’t get any advantage.